Introduction to Machine Learning: Bayesian factor analysis and Poisson point processes

 \subsection{A feature selection model}

 The expectation in many factor models is that individual observations are obtained by mixing pure categories, or topics, and represented as a weighted sum or linear combination of a small number of uncorrelated or independent variables.
-Denote $p$ the number of possible categories, which, in this section, can be assumed to be quite large.
+Let us denote by $p$ the number of possible categories, which, in this section, can be assumed to be quite large.

 We will assume that each observation randomly selects a small number among these categories before combining them.
-Let us consider (as an example) the following model. \begin{enumerate}[label=\textbullet, wide=0.5cm] \item The observations $X_1, \ldots, X_N$ take the form of a probabilistic ICA model
+Let us consider (as an example) the situation in which observations $X_1, \ldots, X_N$ take the form of a probabilistic ICA model

-where: \item $R_k$ follows a standard Gaussian distribution, \item $a_k(1), \ldots, a_k(p)$ are independent with $a_k(j) \sim \CN(m_j, \tau_j^2)$, \item $b_k(1), \ldots, b_k(p)$ are independent and follow a Bernoulli distribution with parameter $\pi_j$, \item $\pe Y 1, \ldots, \pe Y p$ are independent standard Gaussian random variables. \item $\sig^2$ follows an inverse gamma distribution with parameters $\al_0, \be_0$. \item $\tau_1^2, \ldots, \tau_p^2$ follow independent inverse gamma distributions with parameters $\al_1, \be_1$. \item $m_j$ follow a Gaussian $\CN(0, \rho^2)$ and, \item $\pi_j$ follow a beta distribution with parameters $(u,v)$. \end{enumerate} The priors are, as usual, chosen so that the computation of posterior distributions is easy, i.e., they are conjugate priors.
+where: \begin{enumerate}[label=\textbullet] \item $R_k$ follows a standard Gaussian distribution, \item $a_k(1), \ldots, a_k(p)$ are independent with $a_k(j) \sim \CN(m_j, \tau_j^2)$, \item $b_k(1), \ldots, b_k(p)$ are independent and follow a Bernoulli distribution with parameter $\pi_j$, \item $\pe Y 1, \ldots, \pe Y p$ are independent standard Gaussian random variables, \item $\sig^2$ follows an inverse gamma distribution with parameters $\al_0, \be_0$, \item $\tau_1^2, \ldots, \tau_p^2$ follow independent inverse gamma distributions with parameters $\al_1, \be_1$, \item $m_j$ follow a Gaussian $\CN(0, \rho^2)$ and, \item $\pi_j$ follow a beta distribution with parameters $(u,v)$. \end{enumerate} The priors are, as usually, chosen so that the computation of posterior distributions is easy, i.e., they are conjugate priors.
 The observed data is therefore obtained by selecting components $Y_j$ with probability $\pi_j$ and weighted with a Gaussian random coefficient, then added before introducing noise.

 Let $n_j = \sum_{k=1}^N b_k(j)$.
 Ignoring constant factors, the joint likelihood of all variables together is proportional to: